syncfusion-content/fileformat-docs/File-Formats/installation/web-installer/how-to-download.md

 ---
 layout: post
-title: Steps to Download Essential Studio | file-formats | Syncfusion
+title: Downloading Syncfusion FileFormats web installer - Syncfusion
-description: This page explains about how to download the Syncfusion Essential Studio File Formats installer based on licensed and trial customer
+description: Learn here about how to download Syncfusion FileFormats web installer from our Syncfusion website with license.
 platform: file-formats
 control: Installation and Deployment
 documentation: ug

 ---

-# Download FileFormats Installer
+# Downloading Syncfusion FileFormats web Installer

 [DocIO](https://www.syncfusion.com/word-framework/net),[PDF](https://www.syncfusion.com/pdf-framework/net),[Presentation](https://www.syncfusion.com/powerpoint-framework/net), and [XlsIO](https://www.syncfusion.com/excel-framework/net) controls will be included in the Syncfusion FileFormats installer.
 You can either download the licensed installer or try our trial installer depending on your license.